MicrosoftDocs/azure-docs/articles/education-hub/faq.md

 ### Do I have unlimited use of the software through the Azure Dev Tools for Teaching program?

 Yes.
-A faculty member who is enrolled in an approved course is eligible to install Azure Dev Tools for Teaching software on a personal computer for non-commercial use.
+A faculty member who is enrolled in an approved course is eligible to install Azure Dev Tools for Teaching software on a personal computer for noncommercial use.

 ### How do I access my Visual Studio Enterprise benefit?